prometheus/prometheus/docs/configuration/configuration.md

 # filters that can be used.
 Endpoints role supports pod, service and endpoints selectors, other roles
 # only support selectors matching the role itself (e.g. node role can only contain node selectors).

-# Note: When making decision about using field/label selector make sure that this
+# Note: When making a decision about using field/label selector make sure that this
-# is the best approach - it will prevent Prometheus from reusing single list/watch
+# is the best approach - it will prevent Prometheus from reusing a single list/watch
 # for all scrape configs.
 This might result in a bigger load on the Kubernetes API,
 # because per each selector combination there will be additional LIST/WATCH.
 On the other hand,
-# if you just want to monitor small subset of pods in large cluster it's recommended to use selectors.
+# if you just want to monitor a small subset of pods in a large cluster it's recommended to use selectors.
 # Decision, if selectors should be used or not depends on the particular situation.
 [ selectors:
   [ - role: <string>